-Fisher-Price Reveals Stationary Bike For Toddlers And Parents Freak — But They’re Overreacting [Opinion]
+Fisher-Price Reveals Stationary Bike For Toddlers And Parents Freak Out — But They’re Overreacting [Opinion]

 What some parents are arguing makes things worse is the fact that this Fisher-Price stationary bike comes equipped with a tablet dock and games.
 It even has Bluetooth so you can hook your Apple or Android TV to the bike.
 This makes it possible for the toddler to pedal on the bike while looking directly at the screen.

-The Fisher-Price stationary bike was created for children between the ages of three and six.
+The Fisher-Price stationary bike was created for children between the ages of 3 and 6.
 Ideally, it is for a child who is learning how to ride a bike.
 The argument some parents are making is that children should be learning how to ride a “real” bike outside instead of pedaling on a stationary bike while watching television.

 Some parents even took to Twitter to discuss how much they hated the new Fisher-Price stationary bike.